Jeff Kyrzakos

 Jeff Kyrzakos (born February 6, 1985) is a Canadian former professional ice hockey player.
-He last played with the Arizona Sundogs of the Central Hockey League (CHL) He is currently the Associate Coach and Assistant GM of the OHL's Kitchener Rangers.
+He last played with the Arizona Sundogs of the Central Hockey League (CHL) He is currently the Head Coach and Assistant GM of the OHL's Kitchener Rangers.

 Kyrzakos was a member of the 2010–11 Ray Miron President's Cup winning Bossier-Shreveport Mudbugs CHL championship team, and was selected as the 2011 CHL playoff's most valuable player.